Rectify: The Power of Restorative Justice

 In the courtroom, there are always—and only— two irreconcilable sides of the same story.
 Black/white.
 Right/wrong.
 Feller/fallen.
 When the wrong story prevails, justice is perverted and an innocent person is condemned.
-When there is an exoneration, we want to believe the terrible story has a happy ending.
-But an exoneration is not a happy ending.
-An exoneration is an earthquake that leaves behind upheaval and ruin.
-Is there a way forward out of the brokenness?
+When there is an exoneration, we want to it is a happy ending.
+But an exoneration is an earthquake that leaves behind upheaval and ruin.
+Is there a way forward?

-Restorative justice, a centuries-old practice of bringing together victims, offenders, and their families to address the harm inflicted by a crime, offers hope by focusing on healing and reparations, not punishment and blame.
-The kind of suffering experienced by those involved in a wrongful conviction case varies greatly, but arises from a shared traumatic experience.
-This shared suffering means that people who once faced each other down from opposite sides of the courtroom can unite in a common cause.
-And they are uniting: restoring their lives and making their own justice.
-In voices too raw and powerful to ignore, they are joining together to advocate for reform.
-My book, Rectify: A Story of Healing and Redemption After Wrongful Conviction, tells their stories.
-Rectify will be published in October of 2018.
+Restorative justice, a centuries-old practice of bringing together victims, offenders, and their families to address the harm inflicted by a crime, offers hope by focusing on healing and redemption.
+The suffering experienced by the people involved in a wrongful conviction case varies, but arises from a shared traumatic experience.
+It means that men and women who once faced each other down from opposite sides of the courtroom can unite in a common cause.

 They are uniting: restoring their lives and making their own justice.
 In voices too raw and powerful to ignore, they are joining together to advocate for reform.
 My book, Rectify: The Power of Restorative Justice After Wrongful Conviction, tells their stories.